Skip to main content

 It is not as though we don't like the All American Breakfast, cause we do almost every day it is just that we like it in a different fashion.
 Egg fried, sausage, American cheese sandwiched between a biscuit or a hamburger bun with french fries on the side.
 I can and do literally eat this five to six days out of seven.
 Why, you ask.
 Because they are served at my local fast food joint and I am addicted to their breakfast sandwiches and unsweetened tea.
 Dinner, I got hands down.
 Cooking breakfast foods, not so much.
 Therefore we eat out breakfast and cook all the other meals.
 Besides, don't you know fast food breakfasts are cheaper than any other meal?

-Anyhoo, if breakfast is at home and it not one of the aforementioned meals, there are few other standard breakfast foods we like: Omelettes, Migas (without tomatoes, onions, and peppers), and Huevos Rancheros.
-Omelettes are for when a healthy breakfast feels in order, Migas for when there is nothing else, and Huevos Rancheros for when breakfast was planned ahead as it takes time to cook
+Anyhoo, if breakfast is at home and it not one of the aforementioned meals, there are few other standard breakfast foods we like: Omelets, Migas (without tomatoes, onions, and peppers), and Huevos Rancheros.
+Omelets are for when a healthy breakfast feels in order, Migas for when there is nothing else, and Huevos Rancheros for when breakfast was planned ahead as it takes time to cook

 Easy Ranchero Sauce.